niolabs/docs/docs/system-designer/README.md

 * The block library is visible in the service context.
 * The block library contains blocks that are available for you to use to build the logic in your service.
 * In the search box, enter the name of a block.
 As you type, the list of blocks is filtered.

+### Support
+Click the intercom icon for support at any time.